tomaspfontes/RotorcraftDesignTool/README.md

 Language: Matlab - App Designer.

-Work developed to obtain the Masters' Thesis in Aerospace Engineering.
+Work developed on a thesis to obtain a Masters' degree in Aerospace Engineering.

 Software tool for the preliminary design of rotorcrafts.